-English 381 - From Hollywood to Bollywood and Halfway Back Again: Cross-Cultural Remakes and Transnational Media Flow
+English 381 Advanced Topics in Film -From Hollywood to Bollywood and Halfway Back Again: Cross-Cultural Remakes and Transnational Media Flows

-English 381 - The Good Old Days: Fifties American Cinema
+English 381 Advanced Topics in Film -The Good Old Days: Fifties American Cinema

-English 381 - Tough Guys, Dangerous Dames, and Streets with No Name - American Film Noir
+English 381 Advanced Topics in Film -Tough Guys, Dangerous Dames, and Streets with No Name - American Film Noir

-English 245 - Chick Flicks and Macho Movies: Gender, Genre, and American Cinema
+English 245 Special Topics in Film - Chick Flicks and Macho Movies: Gender, Genre, and American Cinema

-English 241 - From Hollywood to Planet Hollywood - History of American Cinema
+English 241 History and Criticism of American Cinema - From Hollywoodland to Planet Hollywood - History of American Cinema

 Cinematic Flashes: Cinephilia and Classical Hollywood.
 Bloomington: Indiana UP, 2013.